KiU-Net: Overcomplete Convolutional Architectures for Biomedical Image and Volumetric Segmentation: Discussions

 \section{Discussions}

-As we propose a generic solution to image and volumetric segmentation, we believe it is important to study the computational complexity and convergence trends of the proposed network.
-In this section, we provide these details and compare the proposed method with other approaches in terms of number of parameters and rate of convergence.
+As we propose a generic architecture as the solution to image and volumetric segmentation, we believe it is important to study if the network can be further improved using some notable techniques in deep-learning literature.
+Also, we study other key properties like number of parameters, converge rate and memory requirements of our proposed method in detailed.